 The infrastructure industry is in constant pursuit of Lean Construction, concerned with the management and improvement of construction processes whilst minimising costs and maximising the value for clients and stakeholders.
-Lean construction seeks to reduce waste and ultimately achieve the efficient supply of effective services.
+Lean Construction seeks to reduce waste and ultimately achieve the efficient supply of effective services.
 A challenge for the industry is the loss of productivity when compared to other sectors in the economy.

 The Productivity Commission suggests there are five root causes for poor productivity:

-- Contracts rarely motivate real collaboration, inhibiting close coordination and innovation.
+- Contracts rarely motivate real collaboration, inhibiting close coordination and innovation

-- The costs of errors are not measured resulting in a culture of acceptance.
+- The costs of errors are not measured resulting in a culture of acceptance

 - Risk is often contractually passed down the line regardless of whether that is a sound course of action and not effectively managed or mitigated

-- High levels of error-repetition illustrates a culture of error-acceptance rather than learning.
+- High levels of error-repetition illustrates a culture of error-acceptance rather than learning

 Pensar’s multidisciplinary offering fosters collaboration among specialised teams, across varied capabilities who have worked alongside each other for a number of years.
 The close coordination of specialists from a single company encourages innovation and reduces time lost through the back and forth between companies and departments.
 With less external stakeholders and a single set of well-defined management systems and a core culture, projects are streamlined and deadlines are met as promised.
 A single multidisciplinary team of specialists work to one set of standards and level of performance, held to account when it comes to safety, quality and production.
 When errors are made or risks identified, they are acknowledged, rectified and recorded to eliminate a culture of acceptance and ensure all teams are delivering projects to a consistently high standard.
-Pensar encourages learning across teams, sharing challenges and achievements on past projects and implementing these in future to improve efficiency and productivity.
+Pensar encourages learning across teams, sharing challenges and achievements from past projects and implementing these in future to improve efficiency and productivity.